 APR stands for annual percentage rate.
-The APR on a loan or debt gives you a more complete picture of how the debt will accumulate than you would get from the interest rate alone.
-But what is a good APR and how can you get one?
-The answer to that depends on your credit score and on the type of debt in question.
-If you want professional advice related to APR and matters of credit and debt, check out SmartAsset’s SmartAdvisor matching tool to get paired with a financial expert.
+The APR on a loan or other debt gives you a more complete picture of how the debt will accumulate than you would get from the interest rate alone.
+A good APR depends on your credit score and on the type of debt you’re borrowing.
+If you want professional advice related to APR and matters of credit and debt, consider working with a financial advisor.

 APR vs. Interest Rate